East County AWP Program

 Step 2: Advanced Treatment

-The recycled water produced in step one will go through a four-step advanced treatment process — membrane filtration, reverse osmosis, advanced oxidation and disinfection — to produce water so pure that beneficial minerals must be added back into the water before it is finished.
+The recycled water produced in step one will go through a four-step advanced treatment process.
+These steps are membrane filtration, reverse osmosis, advanced oxidation and disinfection.
+They will produce water so pure that we must add helpful minerals back into the water before we distribute it.

 Step 3: Detention

-Padre Dam will transport the purified water through an 11-mile pipeline to Lake Jennings, where Helix Water District stores imported water from the Colorado River and Northern California, and local water from Lake Cuyamaca.
-State regulations currently require the detention of purified water in an aquifer or lake before it is distributed to homes and businesses.
+Padre Dam will transport the purified water through an 11-mile pipeline to Lake Jennings.
+There the water will be stored with water from the Colorado River and Lake Cuyamaca.
+According to regulations, the water must be stored in a lake or aquifer before it is distributed to customers.

 Step 4: Treatment and Distribution

 Helix treats the water in Lake Jennings at the district’s R.M.
-Levy Water Treatment Plant, and distributes the water to homes and businesses in the cities of La Mesa, Lemon Grove and El Cajon, the Spring Valley community and unincorporated areas of the county.
+Levy Water Treatment Plant.
+It’s then distributed to homes and businesses in the cities of La Mesa, Lemon Grove and El Cajon, the Spring Valley community and unincorporated areas of the county.
 The purified water from the East County AWP will provide up to 30 percent of Helix’s water supply.

 When It Will Start

-Design and construction of a new water recycling facility and the advanced water purification plant.
+Design and construction of a new water recycling facility, advanced water purification facility, solids handling facility, product water pump station and a new visitor’s center.

 Design and construction of the pipeline to Lake Jennings, a dechlorination facility and an inlet, where the dechlorinated water will flow into the lake.